|

 Gerald Parker Goldstraw, 19483, was the only son of the Rev

-and Mrs W W Goldstraw. he was born at Pembroke Dock.
+and Mrs W W Goldstraw.
+He was born at Pembroke Dock.
 He had been educated at Nantwich Grammar School,

 and had then become a bank clerk at Deal.
 He lived in Dover.
 He enlisted in Plymouth